 While we operate on a continuous deployment model—so detections, data parsers, and the Insight Agent stay up to date automatically—we take several steps in our feature releases to prioritize quality.
-This includes early access and beta programs, applying detections against anonymized community data, and heavily investing in extensible services that are shared across the Insight cloud.
+This includes early access and beta programs, applying detections against anonymized community data, and heavily investing in extensible services that are shared across the Insight Platform.

 When you partner with Rapid7, a key advantage is our wide range of domain knowledge and deep security expertise.
 We use the mantra, “Collect the data once, use it hundreds of times.”
-That’s why our one Insight Agent is used across our portfolio, and why so many of our customers continue to leverage the Insight cloud: outcome-focused solutions, extensible integrations, and support for your modern network and security stack.
+That’s why our one Insight Agent is used across our portfolio, and why so many of our customers continue to leverage the Insight Platform: outcome-focused solutions, extensible integrations, and support for your modern network and security stack.